FoamScience/foam-highlighter/README.md

 By doing this, you get nicely highlighted OpenFOAM dictionaries in Latex documents with the ability to run arbitrary Tex code in the OpenFOAM comments.

-> Note 1: the `escapeinside=??` minted option needs to what's used in the OpenFOAM dictionary
-> and the last (optional) parameter to the highlighter

-> Note 2: `escapeinside` is the only supported minted option which relates to the input file's content.
+> Note : `escapeinside` is the only supported minted option which relates to the input file's content.
 > E.g. `mathescape` and the like are not supported by the highlighter

 Sounds painful?
 Well this is the best we can do - The only other option is to write a Pygments Lexer